Cosmological Consequences of a Variable Cosmological Constant Model: Gravitational constant and the cosmological constant problem

 In this case, we have $p\simeq -\rho$ (cosmological constant), and the continuity equation is solved as $\lambda=\lambda_{0}$ (a constant) rather than solution (\ref{lambda}).
 Nevertheless, this is also clear from the solution (\ref{lambda}) when $\alpha$ is large enough.
-Then, we get

-Up to now, the constant $\lambda_{0}^{2}$ is arbitrary and it should be fixed by some physical conditions if any.
-Unfortunately, our model does not offer any theoretical derivation to fix this constant.
-The only way to do this is from observation where the curvature is found to be $R\sim\frac{m_{\nu}^{4} }{M_{Pl}^{2}}$ with $m_{\nu}$ is the Neutrino mass.
-We propose a non trivial form for this constant as